nicolascalo/biomedical_data_pipelines/drug_screening_experiment_analysis/Readme.md

 - Automated data processing and interactive display of the results

-# Action
+# :point_right: Action

-## Open source and free-to-use software ecosystem
+## :computer: Open source and free-to-use software ecosystem

 - R and RStudio (for parametrized R-markdown reporting)
 - Plotly for interactive graphs